PCBMay is a professional multilayer PCB boards manufacturer in China, who provides many different types of multilayer PCBs for you.

 The developer punches the board using an optical punch to align the layers.
 The punch pushes in a pin through the holes to match the PCB layers.

-The Automated Optical Inspection (AOI) machine is used for inspection afterward to ensure that there are no faults.
+The Automated Optical Inspection (AOI) machine is used for inspection afterwards to ensure that there are no faults.

 This is an extremely critical step since any defects that occur can never be resolved until the layers are permanently bound.